Water temperature in Matsuyama

 56.2°FAverage:

-As of now, in Matsuyama, the water temperature is 57.7°F. Swimming in water of this temperature is considered as extremely cold, and there's a substantial risk of hypothermia if exposed for more than a brief duration.
-Today's reading is 2.2°F lower than the average recorded on this particular day in recent years.
+As of now, in Matsuyama, the water temperature is 77.0°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 2.6°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to stay about the same.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

-The water temperature today is above average for the last two weeks, showing a small increase in temperature.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 61.3°F on 2016, while the historical minimum was 59.0°F on 2019.
+Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 76.6°F on 2024, while the historical minimum was 71.9°F on 2019.

 Daily water temperature in Matsuyama